BOND REPORT: 10-year Treasury Yields Tumble Toward Post-Election Day Lows As Geopolitical Tensions Rise

 Seasonally low trading volumes also have left the market more sensitive to pronounced asset swings.
 August tends to be the most volatile and among the more lightly traded periods for stocks and bonds.

 Other havens gained from the sense of uncertainty sparked by Pyongyang's move.
-Gold futures were up 0.9% at $1,326.50 an ounce, hovering around the highest levels since September 2016, while currencies considered safe also strengthened against the dollar.
-The euro jumped through $1.20 for the first time since January 2015, and the dollar hit its lowest in four months against the Japanese yen, fetching recently Yen108.48, down from Yen109.26.
+Gold futures were up 1% at around $1,328 an ounce, hovering around the highest levels since September 2016, while currencies considered safe also strengthened against the dollar.
+The euro jumped through $1.20 for the first time since January 2015, and the dollar hit its lowest in four months against the Japanese yen, fetching recently Yen108.55, down from Yen109.26.

-In European fixed-income markets, the 10-year German bond , also known as the bund, saw yield of 0.33%, compared with 0.376% late Monday in New York.
+In European fixed-income markets, the 10-year German bond , also known as the bund, saw yields of 0.33%, compared with 0.376% late Monday in New York.

-Government bond yields also have been under pressure in the wake of flooding that has left billions of property damage and flooding in the Houston area caused by Hurricane Harvey, which has now been downgraded but continues to inundate the Gulf Coast with rain, disrupting energy production as it is set to wreak havoc of one of the epicenters of U.S. crude-oil refining.
+Government bond yields also have been under pressure in the wake of flooding that has left billions of property damage and flooding in the Houston area caused by Hurricane Harvey, which has now been downgraded but continues to inundate the Gulf Coast with rain, disrupting energy production as it is set to wreak havoc on the epicenter of U.S. crude-oil refining.

+On the economic front, a report on U.S. home-price growth rose in June as strong demand continued to buoy the market.
+The S&P/Case-Shiller 20-city index rose a seasonally adjusted 5.7% in the three-month period ending in June, compared to a year ago, the same rate of change as in May.

-Looking ahead, investors also will be watching the Case-Shiller house price index for June, which is due at 9 a.m.
-Eastern Time, followed by consumer confidence for August at 10 a.m.
+Looking ahead, a reading of consumer confidence is for August is due at 10 a.m.
 Eastern.

 (END) Dow Jones Newswires